lukakostic/marksmol/README.md

     4. You can include other (text/html/marksmol) files Have a piece of code that you keep re-using on multiple pages?
 Just include it!

+All that in a single python script without any package dependencies!

 ```racket
 head